 What We Did - ECC Phase I

 In 2008, the DentaQuest Institute, Children’s Hospital Boston, and St. Joseph's Health Services of RI developed a protocol to implement an evidence-based method of managing and preventing early childhood tooth decay in patients seeking treatment at hospital-based dental clinics.
-Since the fall of 2008, over 450 children were enrolled, treated and followed.
+Over the next 24 months, more than 450 children were enrolled, received caries risk assessments, risk-based preventive and restorative care, and recall based on their caries risk.

-The goal was to reduce the percentage of cavity recurrence in patients treated at the hospital dental clinics by 33%, reduce the percentage of patients who are treated in the operating room by 20%, and reduce the percentage of patients complaining of pain on their most recent visit by 50%.
-Principal Investigators for Phase I were Dr. Man Wai Ng, Dentist-in-Chief at Boston Children's Hospital, and Dr. Dan Kane, Director of Dentistry at St. Joseph's Health Services of RI.
+The goal was to reduce the rate of new decay in patients treated by 33%, reduce the number of patients treated in the operating room by 20%, and reduce the number of patients complaining of pain on their most recent visit by 50%.
+Principal Investigators for Phase I were Dr. Man Wai Ng, Dentist-in-Chief at Boston Children’s’ Hospital, and Dr. Dan Kane, Director of Dentistry at St. Joseph's Health Services of RI.

 ECC Phase II

-In 2011, the DentaQuest Institute launched Phase II of the ECC Collaborative.
-Seven FQHC's and hospital based dental clinics began implementing and testing the disease management protocol with patients under 5 years old and presenting with at least one carious lesion.
-Participating groups include Holyoke Health Center (Holyoke, MA), Boston Children's Hospital (Boston, MA), Nationwide Children's Hospital (Columbus, OH), NeighborCare Health (Seattle, WA), Native American Health Center (San Francisco, CA), St. Joseph's Health Services of RI(Providence, RI), and University Pediatric Dentistry (Buffalo, NY).
+In 2011, the DentaQuest Institute launched Phase II with the ECC Collaborative.
+Seven FQHC's and hospital-based dental clinics began implementing and testing the disease management protocol with patients six months to 5 years old who presented with at least one caries lesion.
+Participating groups were Holyoke Health Center (Holyoke, MA), Boston Children's Hospital (Boston, MA), Nationwide Children's Hospital (Columbus, OH), NeighborCare Health (Seattle, WA), Native American Health Center (San Francisco, CA), St. Joseph's Health Services of RI (Providence, RI), and University Pediatric Dentistry (Buffalo, NY).

-Using a modified CAMBRA approach, teams at each site collected data monthly and quarterly about risk, pain due to untreated decay, and new cavitation.
+Using a modified CAMBRA approach, teams at each site followed the established protocol: evaluate and classify (low/moderate/high risk) each enrolled child between six and 60 months of age, provided oral health educational information to and engaged caregivers to make changes in dietary and oral hygiene practices (through self-management care plans), and provided risk-based preventive and surgical care as needed and desired by the caregivers.
+In addition, teams collected monthly and quarterly data about risk, pain due to untreated decay, and new cavitation.
 Each test site focused on individual system changes, such as hanging posters in exam rooms, engaging and educating front office staff in the importance of scheduling the recall visit within the recommended timeframe (1 month for high risk, 3 months for medium risk, and six months for low risk), and identifying self-management goals with the patient's caregivers.

 What We Found